-Welcome to a world where your name isn’t just a label, but a statement of faith and gratitude – “Thanks be to God.”
+What if your name wasn’t just a label, but a statement of faith and gratitude – “Thanks be to God.”

 The period preceding Deogratias’ tenure saw the absence of a bishop in Carthage for 14 long years, the result of King Genseric’s hostile takeover and the expulsion of the previous bishop, Quodvultdeus, and his priests.
-The people were in need of spiritual guidance and along came Deogratias – a beacon of hope.
+The people were in need of spiritual guidance and along came Deogratias offering hope.

 As bishop, Deogratias demonstrated remarkable compassion and leadership.
 He sold church treasures to purchase freedom for slaves held by the Vandals.
 Transforming two large basilicas into refuges, he provided bedding and nourishment to those in need.
 His selfless actions embodied the very meaning of his name.

-Interestingly, the name Deogratias carried a deeper significance in Africa.
-It served as a distinct salutation among Catholics, a declaration of their faith that set them apart from the Donatists who preferred the greeting ‘Deo laudes’.
+After Deogratias’ death in 457, his name continued to spread.
+In Africa, served as a distinct salutation among Catholics, a declaration of their faith that set them apart from the Donatists who preferred the greeting ‘Deo laudes’.

 Indeed, this saint was literally, and most fittingly, named “Thanks be to God”.